Chi-Square Test of Independence

 Alternative hypothesis: Assumes that there is an association between the two variables.

 Hypothesis testing: Hypothesis testing for the chi-square test of independence as it is for other tests like ANOVA, where a test statistic is computed and compared to a critical value.
-The critical value for the chi-square statistic is determined by the level of significance (typically .05) and the degrees of freedom.
-The degrees of freedom for the chi-square are calculated using the following formula: df = (r-1)(c-1) where r is the number of rows and c is the number of columns.
-If the observed chi-square test statistic is greater than the critical value, the null hypothesis can be rejected.
+Initially, you can determine the critical value for the chi-square statistic based on the level of significance (typically .05) and the degrees of freedom.
+Also, they can calculate the degrees of freedom for the chi-square using the following formula: df = (r-1)(c-1), where r is the number of rows and c is the number of columns.
+If the observed chi-square test statistic exceeds the critical value, you can reject the null hypothesis.

 Related Pages: